 Shared Health is leading the planning and coordinating the integration of patient-centred clinical and preventive services across Manitoba.
 The organization was created in 2018 as part of Manitoba’s broader Health System Transformation.

-Bringing together clinical experts from across the province, Shared Health is leading the development of Manitoba’s first Provincial Clinical and Preventive Services Plan and is evolving through 2019 as staff, departments, services and facilities transition to the organization as part of the transformation’s mandate to create a simpler, more efficient and more consistent health system for Manitobans.
+Shared Health led the development of Manitoba’s first Provincial Clinical and Preventive Services Plan, released in 2019, in collaboration with clinical experts from across the province.
+Shared Health continues to evolve as staff, departments, services and facilities transition to the organization as part of the transformation’s mandate to create a simpler, more efficient and more consistent health system for Manitobans.
 Shared Health will continue to work collaboratively with regional health authorities, service delivery organizations, communities and other stakeholders to ensure the health needs of Manitobans are fulfilled compassionately, effectively and as close to home as possible.

 Together, these clinical experts and health system leaders from across the province are contributing their wide ranging experience and clinical expertise.